Piyush Mishra: Films

 Mishra made his debut as a film actor with Mani Ratnam's Dil Se.. in 1998, he portrayed as C.B.I Investigation Officer. though he continued to stay in Delhi to pursue theatre.
 His transition from playwright to screenwriter happened when he wrote the dialogues for Rajkumar Santoshi's 2001 film The Legend of Bhagat Singh, which was inspired in part by Mishra's critically acclaimed play on Bhagat Singh – Gagan Damama Bajyo.
 It won him the Zee Cine Award for Best Dialogue (2003).
 Meanwhile, he moved to Mumbai in November 2002, where he went on to establish a career as a film lyricist, screenwriter and as an actor.
 He started writing lyrics with the film, Dil Pe Mat Le Yaar in 2002, and subsequently wrote for Black Friday (2004), Aaja Nachle and Tashan.

 Mishra won accolades for his performance as Kaka in Vishal Bhardwaj's 2003 film Maqbool, an adaptation of William Shakespeare's Macbeth.
 He wrote his own dialogues for his performance as Hafeez (Huffy) Bhai in Jhoom Barabar Jhoom (2007), and delivered them in poetry style.

 Mishra again appeared in Anurag Kashyap's 2009 movie Gulaal, a movie based on Indian youth, politics, caste-prejudice, and other such social topics.
 He played Prithvi, the poet brother of Dukey Bana (played by Kay Kay Menon), in the movie.
 This was a role he executed with aplomb.
 He also wrote the lyrics for the songs in the movie, and sung few of them as well and was also the music director of the film.
 He has acted in Rockstar alongside Ranbir Kapoor and was known as the 'Image is everything...everything is Image' guy.
 He acted and wrote lyrics of some songs for the movie Gangs of Wasseypur.
 His songs are very high on poetic content and have received critical appreciation from all sections of audiences and critics.

 In 2014, he acted in the film The Shaukeens, along with Anupam Kher, Annu Kapoor, Lisa Haydon in the lead role, which had Akshay Kumar in an extended cameo.
 Piyush also appeared in The Kapil Sharma Show to promote the film with Anupam Kher and Annu Kapoor.
 Although the film was a remake of the 1982 film Shaukeen directed by Basu Chatterjee, it was well appreciated by audience and was voted the best comedy film of 2014.

 Personal life

 He married Priya Narayanan in 1995, whom he met in 1992 while directing a play at the School of Planning and Architecture.
-He lives in Goregaon East, Mumbai with his wife, who is an architect and two sons Josh who is studying at Institute of Hotel Management, Catering Technology and Applied Nutrition, Mumbai and Jai.
+He lives in Andheri West, Versova, Mumbai with his wife, who is an architect, and two sons: Jai, who is pursuing Physics at Shiv Nadar University, Delhi NCR, and Josh who is currently working at Meraki Sport and Entertainment after completing his master's degree in Sport Management at Coventry University.